 At present, many shreds of evidence show that there are few languages spoken in Brazil.
 For instance, in São Gabriel da Cachoeira, the Nheengatu is the official language spoken along with Portuguese.
 It is the old dialect of Old Tupi but now it is greatly influenced by Portuguese.

 The European settlers when emerged with native people and with Jesuit missionaries and African slaves resulted in the emergence of the language called Lingua Geral.
 It is mostly used in Sao Paulo, which is in the South of Brazil.
 It comprises Tupi asutral or Southern Tupi.

 You can say that the Brazilian Portuguese has taken their existence after the colonizers.
-Apart from a large number of native people, around 17.5% of people don't speak Portuguese.
+Apart from a large number of native people, around 17.5% of people don’t speak Portuguese.
 To your surprise, Portuguese is still the official language of public education, media, and government authorities.
-At present, the media has mitigated the influence of regional intricacies and that the Brazil's Portuguese have taken the lead.
+At present, the media has mitigated the influence of regional intricacies, and Brazil’s Portuguese have taken the lead.

-The people of Brazil speak different Portuguese language.
+The people of Brazil speak different Portuguese languages.
 They have a little variance regarding the use of personal nouns, pronouns, vocabulary, accent, and verbal conjugations.
 The national network television of Brazil sorted the variations.
-The Portuguese language in the standard form follows the standard rules of spellings.
+The Portuguese language in the standard form follows the standard rules of spelling.